Delegata potestas non potest delegari: Australia

+Section 34AB(1)(b), however, prohibits a delegate to further delegate; consequently a Minister delegating to a Secretary does not allow the Secretary to delegate to an Assistant Secretary.
+Vestiges of the maxim have therefore been preserved by the Act.

 Canada

-The principle was first articulated in Canada in 1943, in an article in the Canadian Bar Review by John Willis.
+The principle was summarised in Canada in 1943, in an article in the Canadian Bar Review by John Willis.
 While it is acknowledged as "the seminal articulation of the law governing the subdelegation of statutory and discretionary powers" and it is still often cited, it has not achieved the rigid standing that was originally intended.
 The maxim has had some success as an operating principle in the restriction of delegation of legislative and judicial powers, but the demands of modern governmental regulatory practices have inhibited its application in the delegation of administrative powers.
 Exceptions are rare and dependent on the statute conferring power.

 India

 In India, the principle is used in Indian Contract Act, 1872 Sec 190 which deals with agency.
-It was first applied in A K ROY v.
-State Of Punjab, (1986) 4 SCC 326, that sub delegation of delegated power is ultra vires to the Enabling Act.
+It was first applied in A K Roy v State of Punjab (1986) 4 SCC 326, which held that sub-delegation of delegated power is ultra vires to the Enabling Act.

+United Kingdom

+In the United Kingdom, the concept has been used to question the validity of the Parliament Act 1949, because that Act expanded the power of the House of Commons but was passed solely by that House (under the terms of the Parliament Act 1911) without the consent of the House of Lords.